 After receiving Botox, many patients will transition to other cosmetic procedures to permanently reduce fine lines and wrinkles.
 While Botox is effective for those with early signs of aging, there are some areas in the face that encourage deep wrinkles that can’t be easily remedied.
 Some patients decide to move forward with surgical procedures as signs of aging worsen.

-Face lifts are a surgical procedure used to remove extra skin from the face and neck.
+Facelifts are a surgical procedure used to remove extra skin from the face and neck.
 After removing the excess skin, the leftover skin is tightened and will result in fewer wrinkles.
-There are different types of face lifts depending on how much youth the patient would like restored.
+There are different types of facelifts depending on how much youth the patient would like to restore.

 Interested in Botox?

-Plastic Surgeons of Northern Arizona provides state-of-the-art surgical and skin care to all residents in Northern Arizona with locations in Flagstaff, Sedona, Village of Oak Creek, Cottonwood, Kingman, Payson, Lakeside, and Prescott Valley.
+Plastic Surgeons of Northern Arizona provides state-of-the-art surgical and skincare to all residents in Northern Arizona with locations in Flagstaff, Sedona, Cottonwood, Kingman, and Lakeside.
 Feeling confident in yourself is important for everyone in all stages of life, every day.
 Learn more about the procedures we provide by visiting our website.
 Schedule a free Botox consultation by calling us at (928) 774-2300 or filling out our form.